EMMA: Generalizing Real-World Robot Manipulation via Generative Visual Transfer: Method

 During incremental training, sampling weights are updated as:

 where \(\gamma > 0\) ensures minimum support for all samples, and \(\lambda\) controls the emphasis on hard samples.
+We perform a quantitative analysis of the two key hyperparameters $\gamma$ and $\lambda$ in Section~\ref{sec:study_hyperpara}.
+The configuration $\gamma = 1$, $\lambda = 10$ achieves the best trade-off, and is adopted in this work.

 By adaptively up-weighting samples where the policy performs poorly, the training distribution gradually shifts toward underperforming regions while preserving data diversity.
-Note that all evaluations and re-weighting are performed strictly on the training set to prevent any potential leakage from validation data.
+Note that all evaluations and re-weighting are performed on the training data to prevent any potential leakage from validation data.